$1.50 for a Longines Icon: The Weems Prototype’s 1937 Service Call

 This is the quietly important part, there was no ceremony from the other end of the counter either.
 Weems didn’t send it in with a cover letter about what it was.
 He didn’t ask for special handling.
 He sent it in because it had stopped keeping time properly after nine years of use, and he wanted it to work again.
 That is what you do with a tool.

 Which is in the end, what the Weems second setting watch was at that time.
 Not an heirloom.
 Not an artefact.
 A working instrument, built to solve a specific problem, getting accurate celestial time into a pilot’s cockpit and increasing the accuracy of dead reckoning calculations.
 There were no influencers.
 It was to be worn, used, and serviced accordingly.
 Nobody involved in that August 1937 transaction, from the service-desk clerk to the man who had designed the thing, treated it as anything other than a watch that needed a new mainspring.
 Its historical weight only became visible with altitude, distance and time.
 Ninety seven years on, we can see what they couldn’t: that the Weems wristwatch with 3585867 was a pivot point in the history of radio navigation in the air, a bridge from the Waltham and Hamilton pocket watch Aerochronometers sitting on the navigator’s table that preceded it and the GPS unit that we now see and use on our phones and in every modern cockpit today.
-At the time, it was just a watch that worked, designed and worn by the man who brought it to life, and serviced for the price of lunch.
+At the time, it was just a watch that worked, designed and worn by the man who brought it to life, and serviced for the price of lunch or two.

 Longines Hamilton and Waltham Weems second setting and hour angle prototype Aerochronometer